 In the video below Ian Fennelly discusses his project of drawing the rooms in his house.
 Due to the global pandemic and the resulting lockdown in 2020, everyone had to stay at home.
 As such Ian focussed his urban sketches on his immediate environment: his home.

-In his interview with Brenda Murray of Studio 56, he explains his process and how he starts his room sketches.
+In this interview with Brenda Murray of Studio 56, he explains his process and how he starts his room sketches.

 He also explains how he “edits” his sketches and doesn’t always include everything in the scene.
 He just draws the things he wants to include.

 Ian discusses perspective in the video above too, and I love his take on it.
-Capturing accurate perspective is basically intuitive to him, he doesn’t want to spend time drawing guidelines in, he just draws what he sees and “hopes for the best”.
+Capturing accurate perspective is basically intuitive to him, he doesn’t want to spend time drawing guidelines, he just draws what he sees and “hopes for the best”.

 Alien Bin Bin

 I absolutely love the Instagram feed of @alienbinbin.
-I’m afraid I don’t know the name of this hugely talented urban sketcher from China, but his (I’m fairly certain from photos alienbinbin is a guy but apologies if I have this wrong) sketches are absolutely eye candy.
+I’m afraid I don’t know the name of this hugely talented urban sketcher from China, but his sketches are absolute eye candy.

 I love the way he plays with perspective and proportion, maximising the format of his landscape sketchbook.